-It’s very easy to get obsessed by local snack pack rankings.
+It’s very easy to get obsessed by local snack pack rankings, and that’s what most local SEO tips focus on.
 For those who are not sure what these are, they’re the top 3 map listings that appear for a local search query:

 We know that these companies appearing in the top 3 maps results are getting a high percentage of clicks for local-specific queries.
 That’s because they are ranking above the traditional 10 organic blue links and that’s why we all want our sites, or our client’s sites to appear in this space.
 The thing is, since the ‘Possum’ algorithm update, introduced by Google in September 2016, it’s become much more difficult to rank consistently in the map space.
 Sites that were previously dominating the map snack packs found themselves all of sudden out of the top three and other sites were suddenly seeing an upturn in traffic as they now found themselves ranking in the top three.

 Let’s just cover this quickly.
 The Possum algorithm update basically helped businesses that were outside of the physical limits of a city to rank better.
 Previously, local results had been based around a company’s proximity to the city ‘ center’ but the Possum update meant that companies on the outside could now rank in the map snack pack if they delivered a result that met the needs of the searcher.

 Another key element of the update was a new filter that was applied to the results.
 This had the biggest impact on the clients that we managed as suddenly businesses that shared a similar address or phone number were being filtered out of the snack pack results.
 For example, you will often find car rental companies bunch together in a similar location within a city.
 Instead of showing the three leading companies in the snack pack, if they are located next to each other, it is now more likely that only one of those will appear in the snack pack results.